Lethal dwarfism in rabbits

 In the rabbit (Oryctolagus cuniculus), lethal dwarfism occurs in individuals homozygous for the dwarf allele (dwdw).
 Homozygosity for the dwarf allele results in a lethal autosomal recessive mutation.
-This is caused by a loss of function (LOF) mutation in the High mobility AT-hook 2 (HMGA2) gene, spanning 12.1Kb from 44,709,089 bp to 44,721,236 bp that removes the gene promotor as well as multiple exons.
-This mutation greatly affects growth of homozygous embryos (resulting in stunted size and altered craniofacial development) and homozygous kits once born.
-These individuals homozygous for the dwarf allele are viable in the womb but die days after being born.
-Individuals that are heterozygous for the dwarf allele are healthy and unaffected by the lethality of the mutation, but are smaller than individuals homozygous for the wild type allele.
+The condition is caused by a loss-of-function mutation in the high mobility AT-hook 2 (HMGA2) gene, involving a 12.1 kb deletion spanning base pairs 44,709,089 to 44,721,236.
+This deletion removes the gene promoter and multiple exons, rendering the gene nonfunctional.

+The mutation profoundly disrupts embryonic growth, leading to severe size reduction and altered craniofacial development.
+Homozygous kits are viable in utero but typically die within days of birth.
+In contrast, rabbits heterozygous for the dwarf allele are healthy and viable, though smaller than individuals homozygous for the wild type allele.